 YWCA in Action - January 2026

-Volunteers from the Alzheimer's Association Greater Pennsylvania Chapter wrapped presents for YWCA GP students donated by the Allegheny County Bar Association.
-We are thankful for the generosity of both organizations, which helped our partner families have a joyful holiday season.
-Learn more about volunteer opportunities and how to get involved here.
+Volunteers from the Alzheimer's Association Greater Pennsylvania Chapter wrapped presents for our students donated by the Allegheny County Bar Association.
+We are thankful for the generosity of both organizations, which helped our partner families have a joyful season.

 Helping Families Stay Warm

-Faros Properties kindly donated winter clothing and personal hygiene supplies for YWCA GP partner families, which will help families maintain safety and economic security this winter.
+Faros Properties kindly donated winter clothing and personal hygiene supplies for our partner families, which will help families maintain safety and economic security this winter.
 Donations like these allow us to share resources with our community.
 Explore ways to give here.

-The Best of the Batch Foundation donated holiday gifts for YWCA GP partner families.
-We are grateful to YWCA Greater Pittsburgh Board Member Latasha Wilson-Batch and the Best of the Batch Foundation for this impactful contribution.
+The Best of the Batch Foundation donated holiday gifts for our partner families.
+We are grateful to YWCA GP Board Member Latasha Wilson-Batch and the Best of the Batch Foundation for this impactful contribution.

-During our holiday-themed Family Fun Night, we celebrated with dinner, a hot chocolate station, Christmas, Hanukkah, and Kwanzaa crafts and activities, and a visit from Mrs. Claus, who distributed gifts and stockings to students.
-It was the perfect way to kick off the holiday season and build relationships between YWCA GP staff, volunteers, and partner families.
+During our holiday-themed Family Fun Night, we celebrated with dinner, a hot chocolate station, Christmas, Hanukkah, and Kwanzaa crafts and activities, and a visit from Mrs. Claus, who distributed gifts to students.
+It was the perfect way to kick off the season and build relationships between our staff, volunteers, and partner families.

-Pittsburgh Steeler Pat Freiermuth and his fiancée Jillian Cataldo hosted a holiday shopping trip for students from YWCA GP partner families through The Freiermuth Fund.
+Pittsburgh Steeler Pat Freiermuth and his fiancée Jillian Cataldo hosted a holiday shopping trip for students from our partner families through The Freiermuth Fund.
 It was wonderful to see smiles on so many faces thanks to The Freiermuth Fund and the Pittsburgh Steelers Community Relations Team.

-High school students in our PATHmakers program, part of our Opportunity Pathways Programs, recently visited Eaton and Wesco.
+High School PATHmakers recently completed a field trip to Eaton, in partnership with Wesco, as part of Career Pathways, one of our Opportunity Pathways Programs.
 They learned about career options from professionals, toured corporate facilities, and engaged in hands-on learning around electrical, aerospace, hydraulic, and vehicle technologies.

 Middle School PATHmakers

-Middle school PATHmakers have been learning to make their own soaps and create their own tote bags, learning about design, self-expression, and upcycling.
-Middle school students also recently visited the University of Pittsburgh School of Pharmacy, with interactive lessons about chemistry and pharmaceuticals.
+Middle school PATHmakers have been learning to create their own soaps and tote bags, exploring themes of design, self-expression, and upcycling.
+They also recently visited the University of Pittsburgh School of Pharmacy as part of Career Pathways, with interactive lessons about chemistry and pharmaceuticals.

 STEM Impact